-The National Library of Medicine (NLM) complies with requirements for privacy and security established by the Office of Management and Budget (OMB), Department of Health and Human Services (DHHS), and the National Institutes of Health (NIH).
-This page outlines our privacy and security policy as they apply to our sites as well as third party sites and applications that NLM uses (for example, Facebook, YouTube).
+The National Library of Medicine (NLM) complies with requirements for privacy and security established by the Office of Management and Budget (OMB), Department of Health and Human Services (HHS), and the National Institutes of Health (NIH).
+This page outlines our privacy and security policy as they apply to our sites as well as third party sites and applications that NLM uses (for example, Facebook and YouTube).

 Your Visit to the NLM Websites

 Your visit to the NLM websites is private and secure.
 When you visit the NLM websites, we do not collect any personally identifiable information (PII) about you, unless you choose to explicitly provide it to us.
 We do, however, collect some data about your visit to our website to help us better understand public use of the site and to make it more useful to visitors.
 This page describes the information that is automatically collected and stored.
 NLM never collects information for commercial marketing or any purpose not related to NLM's functions.

 When you visit any website, certain information about your visit can be collected.
 NLM automatically collects and stores the following type of information about your visit: